 Measure and Bar Tack the Zipper

-Transfer the measurement on to the zipper and mark the zipper tape for the length you want.
+Measure the area you want to insert the zipper into.
+Transfer this measurement to the zipper and mark the zipper tape for the length you want.

-Cut the zipper below the bar tack, leaving 3/4 to 1" of zipper.
+Cut the zipper below the bar tack, leaving 3/4 inch to 1 inch of zipper.

 Zigzag over the edges of the zipper tape and backing material, keeping the edges of the zipper tape even with the original zipper tape width as well as flat and smooth.
 Zigzag the raw end of the zipper tape to prevent fraying.